Joetta Maue: Stitching ordinary beauty

 Tell us about your process from conception to creation

 For my textile work, it varies a little bit.
 Sometimes I start with the idea and have to look for my image.
-And sometimes the image arrives (in my mind), and I have to then just make it.
+And sometimes the image arrives in my mind and I feel compelled to make it.

 But it all starts with a photograph.
-Usually, an image that is beautiful in form, but that, as a photo, does not quite land.
+Usually, an image that is beautiful in form, but that, as a photo, does not quite land right.

-I then select the found linen to hold the piece.
+I select a piece of found linen to hold the piece.
 I might be looking for something aesthetic in a piece or emotion or fragility or sense in the linen.
 I used to use the linens more as a decorative framing device, whereas now I am usually looking for some kind of ethos or witnessing.

-I then project the photograph onto the linen and turn the photograph into a line drawing and stitching ‘map.’
+I project the photograph onto the linen and turn the photograph into a line drawing and stitching map.
 This used to be a pretty tight drawing that I followed exactly.
-But now it is much looser, and I make decisions in the moment of stitching.
+But now it is much looser, and I make many decisions in the moment of stitching.

-Then it’s about color.
+Then it’s about colour.
 This tends to happen in series.
-I have done actual full color, all black, all white, muted and minimal.
+I have made works in full colour, all black, all white, muted and minimal.
 But generally, it has to do with what I want the focus to be in the work.

 Joetta Maue: In beween, 2016, 43 x 36in, hand embroidery on found linen

-Tell us a bit about your chosen techniques and how you use them
+Tell us about your techniques and how you use them…

-I love embroidery because of its slow labor and the ability it has to be a very nuanced line.
-The quality of my line and drawing has become more and more important to me as my work matures, and embroidery is literally able to be a drawing with thread.
+I love embroidery because of the slow labour and the nuanced line.
+The quality of my line and drawing has become more and more important to me as my work matures – with embroidery you can draw with thread.

-I am interested in the labor of loving, mothering, living and caring for the domestic space, and embroidery can be an actual moment of labor on these thoughts.
-It can also represent the love and commitment I am interested in meditating on as it takes so much time, love and follow-through to complete the large scale works that I create.
+I am interested in the labour of loving, mothering, living and caring for the domestic space.
+Embroidery can be an actual moment of labour, while responding to these thoughts.
+It can also represent the love and commitment I am interested in meditating on.
+It takes so much time, love and follow-through to complete the large scale works I create.

 I work with found linens, as they bring a witnessing of the spaces and relationships that I am exploring to the work.
-It is also important that my materials remain in the everyday experience, so I tend to only use ‘used’ linens and cotton/linen materials.
-I do not want things to become too precious but instead remain approachable and about our daily existence.
+It is also important that my materials remain in the everyday experience, so I tend to only use used linens and cotton/linen materials.
+I do not want things to become too precious, but instead remain approachable and linked our daily existence.

 Joetta Maue: Streamer #2, from the sweeping series, 2019, 20 x 24in, graphite drawing